dr4gonw4ll/Anand-Namana/index.md

 * Integrity check bypass vulnerability identified in pre-boot authentication software
 * Identified many vulnerabilities in third party products deployed at major banking client
 * My approach and understanding of tech world can be found here – https://techie-anand.blogspot.com
+* Tools/Script I created for the assessment of apps:
+  * > Frida-Talkmore:  This tool is used to generate Frida (js) script for a specific functionality or code with in Android application.
+Much useful while  assessing the crypto     intensive apps or applications performing offline processing. https://github.com/dr4gonw4ll/Frida-Talkmore
+  * > Fix-Client: Financial Information Exchange (FIX), A script to connect to FIX engine and send messages interactively.
+Existing FIX clients does not allow to send malicious payloads to FIX engine as the client performs type checking.
+This script uses SimpleFIX python library and has its own session management code written from scratch. https://github.com/dr4gonw4ll/fix-client
+  * > Burp-Extension – Tight integration of penetration test objectives.
+Useful for generation of pentest audit results. https://github.com/dr4gonw4ll/BurpExtension